ksrae/ksrae.github.io/_posts/angular/2025-01-10-ai-github-models.md

 A GitHub Access Token is required to interact with the models programmatically.
 You can either generate a new token or use an existing one.
 Clicking the "Get API Key" button in the marketplace provides guidance on token generation and code setup.

-The following examples primarily focus on the Javascript SDK, utilizing the OpenAI SDK as a baseline.
+The following examples primarily focus on the JavaScript SDK, utilizing the OpenAI SDK as a baseline.

 While Azure AI provides a paid alternative, the free tier is sufficient for initial testing.
 Consequently, Azure AI will not be covered in this guide.